oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

   attribute is True if the connection was established in the Thin mode.
 In Thick mode, the value of this attribute is False.

+- The new method signature of :attr:`Connection.outputtypehandler` is ``handler(cursor, metadata)``.
+The old signature ``handler(cursor, name, default_type, length, precision, scale)`` was deprecated in python-oracledb 1.4 but will still work and will be removed in a future version.

 See :ref:`connattrs` for more information.

 Pooling Differences from cx_Oracle
 ----------------------------------

-It is recommended to use the new equivalent :ref:`ConnectionPool Object
-<connpool>` instead of the SessionPool object, which is deprecated.
-To create
-a connection pool, use :meth:`oracledb.create_pool()`, which is equivalent to calling `cx_Oracle.SessionPool() <https://cx-oracle.readthedocs.io/en/latest/ api_manual/module.html#cx_Oracle.SessionPool>`__.
+It is recommended to use the new :ref:`ConnectionPool Object <connpool>` instead of the equivalent SessionPool object, which is deprecated.
+To create a connection pool, use :meth:`oracledb.create_pool()`, which is equivalent to calling `cx_Oracle.SessionPool() <https://cx-oracle.readthedocs.io/en/latest/ api_manual/module.html#cx_Oracle.SessionPool>`__.